xrrocha/word-scrambler/README.md

 be invoked without providing a randomizer.
 That's why our Kotlin implementation doesn't have  a `Random` instance like the Java one does.

-Note also how we exploit the `also` extension function to simplify swapping.
+Note how we exploit the `also` extension function to simplify swapping.
-It may look "overly idiomatic," but it nicely accomodates some showing off... 😏
+It may look "overly idiomatic," but it nicely accommodates some showing off... 😏